lucasqdn/captcha-solver-cnn/README.md

 # captcha-solver

-A machine learning model used to read captcha's text in order to solve them
+A CNN machine learning model that reads and solve captcha